scrappy1987/pamm.seed/readme.md

 ----------

-### 4.1 Javascript Unit Testing ###
+### 4.1 Angular Client Unit Testing ###

-For the unit testing of the Angular javascript components, Jasmine test framework libraries are used to create the test functions, with these tests being run by the karma test runner framework.
+For the unit testing of the Angular client components, Jasmine test framework libraries are used to create the test functions, with these tests being run by the karma test runner framework.

 #### 4.1.1 Pre requisites ####